 A Brief Note on Hispanic Heritage Month

 Hispanic Heritage Month is observed from September 15 to October 15.
-It’s a time to celebrate the histories, cultures, and contributions of American citizens whose ancestors hail from Spain, Mexico, the Caribbean, and Central and South America.
+American citizens with roots in Spain, Mexico, the Caribbean, and Central and South America are worth recognizing for their bold cultural stamps, intricate histories, and unwavering contributions.